bootboxjs/bootbox/README.md

 pull requests **please** ensure your tests pass as failing requests will be rejected.
 See the [CONTRIBUTING](https://github.com/makeusabrew/bootbox/blob/master/CONTRIBUTING.md) file for more information.

+## Building a minified release

+The repository no longer contains a minified bootbox.min.js file - this is now only generated [for releases](https://github.com/makeusabrew/bootbox/releases).
+To build your own minified copy for use in development simply run ```npm install``` if you haven't already, followed by ```grunt uglify```.
+This will generate a bootbox.min.js file in your working directory.

 ## A note on Bootstrap dependencies

 Keeping track of issues has become increasingly difficult without a **strict**